Igfig/Into-The-Wastes/README.md

 If you experience further issues, submit a ticket at https://github.com/Igfig/Into-The-Wastes/issues

 ## Installation Notes
-Do not under any circumstances update MixinBootstrap or Animania Base.
-Recent versions contain bugs that prevent the game from starting (MixinBootstrap) and disable custom advancements (Animania).
+Do not under any circumstances update MixinBootstrap, Entity Culling, or Animania Base.
+Recent versions contain bugs that prevent the game from starting (MixinBootstrap), break tile entity rendering (Entiy Culling), and disable custom advancements (Animania).

 ## Optifine
 You will need to install Optifine separately, due to copyright restrictions.
 Download https://optifine.net/adloadx?f=OptiFine_1.12.2_HD_U_G5.jar and place the file in the /mods folder.